Rhode Island declared its independence two months before the other 12 colonies got around to formally breaking ties with King George III.

 Fast forward to 1776, when Rhode Island was in the thick of the American Revolution.
 The colony’s long coastline had little protection from British naval forces, which harassed the islands and mainland.
 Eventually, the British occupied Newport.

-So Rhode Island independence happened two months before the rest of the colonies got around to it.
+That is why Rhode Island independence happened two months before the rest of the colonies got around to it.

 On May 4, 1776, the General Assembly met in Providence to perform the last official act in colonial Rhode Island.
 Jonathan Arnold drew up the bill that repealed an act of allegiance to the king.
 It enacted an oath of allegiance to the state.
 It also decreed that all court proceedings should be performed in the name of the state, not of the king.
 The bill replaced “God save the King” with the phrase “God save the United Colonies.”